pablodecm/phd_thesis/src/102_chapter_2.md

-accelerate bunches of protons and other heavier nuclei in opposite directions to ultra-relativistic velocities, so then can be collimated and made interact at high-energies around several specified collision points inside specially design detector.
+accelerate bunches of protons and other heavier nuclei in opposite directions to ultra-relativistic velocities, so then can be collimated and made interact at high-energies around several specified collision points inside specially designed detectors.
 The LHC machine complex is located at the European Organisation for Nuclear Research (CERN) laboratories around the Switzerland-France border near Geneva, its most distinctive element being